Becoming a freelance artist was one of the best things I ever did, and it’s opened up my life in so many ways.

 One way or another, freelancers usually end up doing more work (despite having scheduled things out, this is exactly why scheduling and figuring out when you work best is crucial)

-I have a lot of extra tasks that have to handle as well as actually making the art, I can't just clock in my 37.5 hours a week and sit back.
+I have a lot of extra tasks that have to be handled as well as actually making the art, I can't just clock in my 37.5 hours a week and sit back.

 Obviously, this is a trade off.
 You work more, but you do a job that you actually enjoy doing, that's on your own terms.